Base the special education grants on the educational needs of students.

 Kids need access to educational assistants, behavioural counsellors, child and youth workers, psychologists, and speech and language pathologists to help them learn and thrive.

-Meeting the needs of special education students is a constant challenge for any government.
-The Ministry of Education’s core grants for students with identified special needs are currently tied to enrolment — but as experts have written about, although student enrolment is decreasing, the number of students enrolling with identified special needs is increasing.
-We need the province to reflect that change and allow school boards to receive the funding that they need to adequately support our kids.
+Meeting the special education needs of students is a constant challenge for any government.
+The Ministry of Education’s core grants for students with identified special education needs are currently tied to enrolment – and the number of students enrolling with identified special needs is increasing.
+We need the province to reflect that change and provide the necessary funding to school boards to ensure they can adequately support all students.

-So many students with special needs are not formally identified until mid-to-late elementary school years, which means that they might be at a school with little to no resources to support them.
-That’s not okay!
-Leaving even one student out is one student too many.
+Many students with special education needs are not formally identified until mid-to-late elementary school years, which means that they might be at a school with little to no resources to support them.
+That’s a serious issue for public education.
+Leaving even one student out is one too many.